Chapter Fifty Three

 Sondra, “Problem?
 Sounds like a damn banquet.
 Where do I sign up?”

 “Look up Chloe’s fan page, there’s an e-mail address on it.
-If we can’t connect here and you happen to be in Manhattan, check in, we’ll work it out then.”
+If we cannot connect here and you happen to be in Manhattan, check in, we can work it out then.”

 “Sometimes I get TV in New York, you want me to let you know, for sure?”